newchuyalong/libgdx-learning/Profiling.md

 - Amount of texture bindings
 - Amount of shader switches
 - Amount of used vertices

-- Amount of drawn primitives
+`GLProfiler.vertexCount` is actually a [`FloatCounter`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/math/FloatCounter.html).
+Besides `GLProfiler.vertexCount.total` it has more information like `GLProfiler.vertexCount.min`, `GLProfiler.vertexCount.max` or `GLProfiler.vertexCount.average`, which are the values based on individual drawcalls.

-In order to reset those numbers once you have read and displayed them (probably once per frame), you have to call the `GLProfiler.reset()` method.
+In order to reset all these numbers once you have read and displayed them (probably once per frame), you have to call the `GLProfiler.reset()` method.
 To completely disable the profiling and replace the profilers with the original `GL20` and `GL30` instances, use `GLProfiler.disable()`.

 *Note that in case you are using `Gdx.graphics.getGL20()` or `Gdx.graphics.getGL30()` you are bypassing the profiler and that's why you should use `Gdx.gl20` or `Gdx.gl30` directly.*